clbrge/svelte-web3/README.md

 makeContractStore(jsonInterface[, address][, options])
 ```

-This store is conveniently and automatically updated after connection
+This store is also conveniently and automatically updated after
-and when the account or chain change.
+connection and when the account or chain change.

 ## Web3 Svelte component [ experimental ]